 Buddy sign-ups run parallel to classes, so begin in September, November, February and April.

-Our selection process consists of an online form, through which refugees can sign up for an application session.
+Our selection process consists of an online form, through which new students can sign up for an application session.
 During this first session, Right2Education is introduced and English and Dutch levels are tested to determine whether or not someone is able to follow language courses with Right2Education.
 Once accepted, the guest students are paired up with an AUC student as part of the “buddy system”.

-Now that we are an official "Stichting" (foundation), we are working towards spreading Right2Education to other universities and institutions, starting off with University Colleges in the Netherlands.
+Since becoming an official "Stichting" (foundation), we are working towards spreading Right2Education to other universities and institutions, starting off with University Colleges in the Netherlands.
 We hope the similar environment and structure will encourage students to take action and start an initiative like that of Right2Education.